PeekLeon/params-shell/readme.md

 ## Use

-To pass a parameter to a script it is necessary to use the following syntax:**- myParam = myArgument**
+To pass a parameter to a script it is necessary to use the following syntax: **--myParam=myArgument**

 example: